Dmitry Staroselsky: Later years and death

 With the transformation of the region and the abolition of the viceroyalty, Staroselsky was appointed senator.
 He died suddenly, returning home from a dinner party, from heart failure, in Tiflis, 1884.

 Family

 He was married to Katerina, Princess Guramishvili (1834-1901), who was a sister-in-law of Prince Ilia Chavchavadze, a leading Georgian intellectual of that time.
 The couple had four sons – Simon, Givi, Nicholas and Vsevolod – and five daughters – Tamara, Nina, Elizabeth, Rusudan and Ketevan.
 Of these, Vsevolod became a White Russian general and commander of the Persian Cossack Brigade (1918-1920).
 Nina married Prince Ioseb Shalikashvili; they became grandparents of the American general John Shalikashvili.
 Givi served in Caucasus Grenadier Artillery Brigade, his granddaughter Irina married, in 1951, Prince Burhaneddin Cem, great-grandson of the last Ottoman Caliph Abdülmecid II.
 His granddaughter through Rusudan - Catherina (Inna) later married to Alexander Makinsky (1900-1988), vice-president of The Coca-Cola Company.
-His son Simon was sometime fiance of Vera Tolstoya, daughter of Ilya Tolstoy in 1930s.
+His son Simon was the fiancé of Vera Tolstaya (daughter of Ilya Tolstoy) in the 1930s.